SuleimanFarah/sunpy/SOCIS-2014-Mateo-Inchaurrandieta.md

 I'm familiar with git and the Linux shell.
 I have never contributed to an open source project before, because I was daunted and frankly a bit intimidated by some communities.
 I'm glad to have discovered SunPy - everybody here seems very nice and I look forward to working with you!

-Outside programming, my interests are football (american and otherwise), cooking, and eating the food I just cooked.
+Outside programming, my interests are football (american and otherwise) and cooking.

 Project
 =======